I think I have mold – What now?

 Behind headboards of beds: Headboards, especially those placed against external walls, can trap moisture and dust, leading to mold growth that you might not see right away.

-Around or in HVAC vents: Your HVAC system can circulate moisture and dust, which can accumulate in the vents, creating a perfect environment for mold spores to thrive.
+Around or in HVAC vents: Your HVAC system can circulate moisture and dust, which can accumulate in the vents.
+Additionally some vents will attract condensation which mold loves.

 Above stove hoods: Cooking releases steam and moisture.
 If your stove vent isn’t working properly or is trapping moisture, mold may begin to grow in or around it.